aleksandr-papajanov/maze-runner/docs/1_Introduction.md

+# 1. Introduction

-# 1.1 Background
+## 1.1 Background

-MazeRunner is a software engineering project created as part of a course in Software Engineering.
-The purpose of the project is to design and specify a small multiplayer web-based game that can be demonstrated during open-house events at the university.
-These events aim to attract high school students and provide insight into what computer science and engineering students create.

-In 2022, a demonstration game was built using the Ultraleap Stratos Inspire device, which provided hand-tracking and haptic feedback.
-However, the setup was unreliable and required expensive hardware that was not easily available.
-This project seeks to replace that setup with a simpler and more robust solution that runs on regular laptops or mobile devices through a web browser.
+MazeRunner is a multiplayer web-based maze game designed for university open-house demonstrations.
+The project replaces an unreliable hardware-based demo with a simple, browser-based solution that showcases student technical skills to prospective students.

 The project is developed using **.NET (C#)** as the primary technology stack.
 The documentation and specifications are written in English, and the team consists of three members collaborating on design, planning, and analysis.